FF-Q904 - Polisher Vevor - Free user manual and instructions

 - Store media in a dry place; keep media off the ground or concrete floors. on a wooden skid.

-Consider using different grades or different types of media to prevent nozz clogging due to high moisture content.
+- Consider using different grades or types of media to prevent nozzle clogging due to high moisture content.

 - Do not use sand.